YavuzBALI/prometa-ai-case/README.md

 ## 📌 Project Information

-This project analyzes dialogues between a customer and a sales representative regarding the latest iPhone model.
+This project analyzes dialogues between a customer and a sales representative.
 The system processes each sentence in the conversation to determine:

 - **User intent** (e.g., inquiry, purchase intention, complaint, greeting, package change, renewal, etc.)
 - **Sentiment** (positive, neutral, or negative)